FedericoPivotto/logbandpower/README.md

 4. Copy `logbandpower` package in directory `catkin_ws/src/`

+5. Create directory `dataset` in package directory `catkin_ws/src/logbandpower/`

-5. Compile the catkin workspace from directory `catkin_ws/` and source it
+6. Compile the catkin workspace from directory `catkin_ws/` and source it
 ```bash
 catkin build
 # or